-If you’re ever in doubt or concerned about missing a dose, make sure to chat with GP ASAP to assess the best course of action for your unique situation.
+If you’re ever in doubt or concerned about missing a dose, make sure to chat with your GP ASAP to assess the best course of action for your unique situation.

-Does the Pill protect me against STIs?
+Does the pill protect me against STIs?

 The pill doesn’t protect against sexually transmitted illnesses (STIs), which means you’ll need to use an additional method of barrier contraception such as a condom.